quicwg/base-drafts/draft-ietf-quic-recovery.md

   considers a packet lost.

 kTimeReorderingFraction (default 1/8):
-: Maximum reordering in time space before time based loss detection considers a packet lost.
+: Maximum reordering in time space before time-based loss detection considers a packet lost.
 In fraction of an RTT.

 kUsingTimeLossDetection (default false):
-: Whether time based loss detection is in use.
+: Whether time-based loss detection is in use.
 If false, uses FACK style loss detection.

 kMinTLPTimeout (default 10ms):